Advertiser Disclosure

 Can you walk the National Mall?

-At just under 2 miles long, the National Mall is easy to walk and is open 24-hours a day, 365 days a year.
-There are lots of memorials located inside the National Mall making it a perfect place to walk.
+At just under 2 miles long, the National Mall is easy to walk and open 24 hours a day, 365 days a year.
+It also contains many memorials, making it a perfect place to walk.

 Is the National Mall safe at night?

 Given the cultural, historic, and political nature of the buildings and memorials in and around the National Mall, the area is heavily policed.
-Although muggings have happened on the very rare occasion, the National Mall is safe at night.
-Of course, like anywhere, you should still be careful.
+Although muggings have happened, the National Mall is safe at night, though, of course, like anywhere, you should still be mindful of your surroundings and take the usual precautions, like not being ostentatious with money or jewelry, traveling in pairs or groups, and avoiding deserted or badly lit areas.

 Amar Hussain's image